 Overberg treated gay men and lesbian women with the same respect and level of service provided to all the people she helped.
 She pioneered in bringing a transgendered volunteer on board at the Valley Oasis.

 Overberg’s legacy lives on for all victims of domestic violence and continues to provide equal access to services for people everywhere.

 We are setting up an Ira Streitfeld Memorial Fund in his memory.
 The money collected, minus any processing fees, will be donated to Ira's designated charity, the Q Center of Portland, Oregon.
 We will notify Ira's family of any donations received in his honor.
 Any donations received that have any mention of the memorial fund will be donated to the Q Center of Portland.

 SAFE accomplishes our mission with the development and dissemination of educational materials, advocacy, resources, referrals, outreach and services, and programs to foster community involvement.

 SAFE doing community outreach

 Education and public awareness is an important aspect of our work.
 SAFE educates the general public, health organizations, criminal justice agencies, and service providers on violence prevention.
-We also have advocacy programs to bring awarness of issues to community leaders/policymakers on legislative reforms.
+We also have advocacy programs to bring awareness of issues to community leaders/policymakers on legislative reforms.

 SAFE interviewing for documentary

 Our organization views domestic violence as a human rights issue.
 If you are in an abusive relationship, services should be available to you regardless of gender, sexuality, or age.
 We work to enlighten communities on different types of issues individuals face that are often underrepresented.
-Through our educational, media, and training programs we inform the public on what to do if they become a victim.
+Through our educational, media, and training programs, we inform the public on what to do if they become a victim.
 SAFE strives to address individual concerns and provide information to fill in the gaps in domestic violence services.